+The directors do not expect the operations of the Company to be directly affected by the Russia/Ukraine conflict, although it is expected that the Company will be affected by the wider economic impact of the war.
 The Company does not expect its operations to be directly affected by climate change.
-However, it is undertaking an environmental audit of its property to understand and implement any necessary changes to comply with future requirements of property related environmental legislation.
+However, the Company has undertaken an environmental audit of its property to better understand and implement any necessary changes to improve the property's environmental performance and to comply with future requirements of property related environmental legislation.